The Suitcase Kid: Plot

 One day she finds a secret garden with mulberries growing in it, just like her old house Mulberry Cottage, and she begins to go there after school.
 As she feels her life unravelling, she spends longer and longer in the garden.
 One day, startled by the owners of the garden, she accidentally drops Radish down a tree and can't get her out.
 She is forced to flee and leave without Radish.
 Currently on a "mum's house week", Andy runs away in the middle of the night to get Radish after being tormented by Katie.
 Her parents are very worried but soon find her.
 Andy insists that she must go and find Radish, and they meet the owners of the garden, Mr and Mrs Peters, who soon befriend Andy, acting as honorary grandparents, giving kind gifts to her and Radish.

-By the end of the book, Andy has befriended her step-siblings and has reluctantly accepted that her parents are not getting back together.
+By the end of the book, Andy has befriended her step-siblings (with the exception of Katie, though she has now learned to ignore her torment) and has reluctantly accepted that her parents are not getting back together.